-About six months ago, I purchased some incredibly oak burl from a contact in Vermont.
+About six months ago, I purchased some incredibly figured oak burl from a friend in Vermont.
 The wood was truly exceptional, but like most highly figured material, it had many cracks and air pockets.
 I was not about to take any chances with such amazing wood, so this joined my collection of stuff to use down the road.

 Recently, I was introduced to the younger brother of one of my good friends here in Boulder.
 Ryan is studying industrial design and has a real knack for building and creating.
 While visiting my shop, he observed the struggles I was having with some of my woods, and he immediately got to work!